 Available update modes

-Permalink Manager provides three settings modes for "Permalink update" to give website owners flexibility and control over their website's URL structure.
-You may change your permalink saving settings on a global level directly from the plugin settings panel.
-All possible options are shown in the screenshot below and explained further in the next section of this article.
+Permalink Manager provides three settings modes for "Permalink update".
+They give website owners flexibility and control over their website's URL structure.
+You may change your permalink saving settings on a global level directly from the plugin settings.

 Don't auto-update custom permalinks (default mode)